This article is part of the Center for Media & Democracy's spotlight on global corporations.

 Monsanto was heavily involved in the creation of the first nuclear bomb for the Manhattan Project during WWII via its facilities in Dayton, Ohio.
 The Dayton Project was headed by Charlie Thomas, Director of Monsanto's Central Research Department.
 He later became the company's president.
 Monsanto also operated a nuclear facility for the federal government in Miamisburg, Ohio, called the Mound Project, until the 1980s.

 - "In 1967, Monsanto entered into a joint venture with IG Farben.
 (The) German chemical firm that was the financial core of the Hitler regime, and was the main supplier of Zyklon-B to the German government during the extermination phase of the Holocaust."

-IG Farben was not dissolved until 2003.
-See also pharmaceutical industry.
-Monsanto was the creator of several attractions in Disney's Tommorrowland.
+Monsanto was the creator of several attractions in Disney's Tomorrowland.
 Often they revolved around the the virtues of chemicals and plastics.
-Their "House of the Future" was constructed entirely of plastic, but biodegradable it was not:
+Its "House of the Future" was constructed entirely of plastic, but biodegradable it was not: